 Times to avoid:

-- Evenings between 5 pm and 8 pm;
+- Evenings between 5 p.m. and 8 p.m.

-- Saturdays between 10 am and 4 pm; and
+- Saturdays between 10 a.m. and 4 p.m.

-- Sunday afternoons - while the stores may be less crowded, you'll also find lots of empty shelves after the Saturday rush.
+- Sunday afternoons: While the stores may be less crowded, you'll also find lots of empty shelves after the Saturday rush.

-- When you shop at the same store over and over, you learn where everything is which will helps you shave valuable minutes off your grocery shopping time.
+If saving time is one of your primary goals, commit to a single grocery store.
+Chasing lower prices at multiple stores often does not pay off; you spend more in time and gasoline than the savings are worth.
+Also, when you shop at the same store over and over, you learn where everything is, which will help you shave valuable minutes off of your grocery shopping time.

 Many extra trips to the grocery store during the week are for bread and milk.
 Solve this problem by buying more than you need during your weekly shopping trips.
 Even if the occasional gallon of milk or loaf of bread goes bad before you use it, the extra time you save will be worth it.